Cartels

 Bid rigging

 Two or more companies agree in advance who will bid.
 Usually, it is also agreed in advance who should win the contract and at what price.
-Bid rigging can manifest itself in the following ways:
+Bid rigging can, for example, manifest itself in the following ways:

 - Two different competing companies submit almost identical offers.